stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

  -l|--last <integer> get last n jobs
  -f|--filter <string> regex filter jobs
 {% endhighlight %}
 For `/jenkins`, it’s really handy to be able to see the status of the last $n jobs, or kick off a particular job.
-It’s also really handy to do this while eating lunch, or wherever you find yourself away from your terminal and/or not connected to your VPN that can talk to Jenkins.
+It’s also really handy to do this while eating lunch, or wherever you find yourself away from your terminal and/or not connected to your VPN that can talk to [Jenkins](https://jenkins.io/).

 ```/rebase [featureBranch] [repo]```

 `/rebase` is used in our current workflow to rebase your work on top of master.
-For us, we like to have our Pull Requests exactly 1 commit ahead, and 0 behind, so when we’re ready to merge, our history looks nice and tidy, and `git bisect` is easy to use.
+For us, we like to have our Pull Requests exactly 1 commit ahead, and 0 behind `master`, so when we’re ready to merge, our history looks nice and tidy, and `git bisect` is easy to use.
 Having this in Slack might seem like overkill, but it’s particularly awesome when:

 - You’re in the middle of something else, and your PR is ready to be merged.
 - There’s a one or more PR’s ahead of yours, and after merging them (we use the `--no-ff` option), your PR is behind.